sagemathinc/cocalc/docs/Issue Triage.md

 Contributors with sufficient permissions on the CoCalc repo can help by adding labels to triage issues:

 * Yellow, **A**-prefixed labels state which **area** of CoCalc the issue relates to.
-It answers the question: "Where should I be looking?"
+  Answers the question: "Where should I be looking?"

 * Green, **E**-prefixed labels explain the type of **experience** necessary to fix the issue.
-It answers the question "What kind of effort is necessary?"
+  Answers the question "What kind of effort is necessary?"

 * Red, **I**-prefixed labels indicate the **importance** (relevance) of the issue.
-It answers the question: "Why is this important?"
+  Answers the question: "Why is this important?"

 * **M** is market segment priority.